seahyinghang8/asst2/README.md

 When blocking a thread for any reason, do not use `Thread.sleep()`, as this degrades responsiveness and is considered a poor concurrency practice.
 Instead use `Object.wait()` or another similar method to make the thread block properly.

+### Hints ###

+By convention, web browsers only permit 6 simultaneous connections to a single server.
+Therefore, the chat server will not behave properly if you attempt to open more than 6 tabs in the same browser.
+To test with more than six connections, either open multiple browsers, or use multiple browser sessions (e.g. by using the `firefox -P <profile>` command-line parameter).
+That said, historically few students have encountered bugs with 8 connections that were not already apparent with 6

 ## Environment Setup and Compiling ##

 This assignment can be run locally.
 But first, make sure that Java (at least version 8) is installed.
 You can follow instructions here: https://www.java.com/en/download/.